Cornwall’s most iconic fishing village is so much more than just a filming location!

 - The Old School Hotel & Restaurant is a fantastic dining option (dine in style in the old school hall!) on the road down to the harbour.
 Lunch and dinner menus showcase the best ingredients from land and sea, and delicious Cornish cream teas are available throughout the day.

-Port Isaac has its own Primary School and Wadebridge Secondary School (just six miles away) has above-average GCSE results.
+Port Isaac has its own Primary School and Wadebridge Secondary School (just 9 miles away) has above-average GCSE results.

-Its’s unlikely you’ll ever get bored of a stroll around Port Issac.
+It’s unlikely you’ll ever get bored of a stroll around Port Isaac.
 Visit one of the narrowest alleyways in Britain (the aptly- named Squeezy Belly Alley, located just off the Platt at the edge of the harbour), or take a boat trip or a fishing expedition from the harbour during the summer.

 Don’t miss Fisherman’s Friends – a male singing group from Port Isaac, who sing sea shanties in the centre of the village.
 They have been performing locally since 1995, and signed a record deal with Universal Music in March 2010.